erskingardner/nostr-how/src/routes/pages/en/why-nostr.md

 -   Simple, flexible `Event` format enables publishing of all types: Social media posts, long-form content, rich media, ecommerce, etc.
 -   Verifiability that notes come from a specific user.
 This helps to combat spam and bots.
 -   Users can connect to many relays, and run their own relays.
 This makes it hard to censor ideas and people.
--   Integrated with lightning, Nostr enables new [value-for-value](https://value4value.info/) business models that have the potential to be more fair.
+-   Integrated with lightning, Nostr enables new [value-for-value](https://value4value.info?utm_source=nostr.how&ref=nostr.how) business models that have the potential to be more fair.
+-   Nostr is the network for agents.
+No captcha's, no phone number verifications, no credit cards, no limits.
+Nostr is perfect for communicating with your OpenClaw or other agent.
+And since Bitcoin is built in at the protocol level, you can even give your agent a wallet in under 1 minute.
+There's an [MCP server](https://nostrbook.dev/mcp?utm_source=nostr.how&ref=nostr.how) for Nostr documentation if you're keen to start building.

 ## The status quo